 I have written about fighting the fear or the reality of being a sad and lonely widow How to NOT be a Stay at Home, Lonely Widow.
 But I am a young 55 year old and I am determined to enjoy my life and continue to experience all I can and find joy in each day.

-That being said, I remember how when I was in my saddest moments, the kindness and unexpected notes or meals or even comments on Facebook, really made my day.
+That being said, I remember how when I was in my saddest moments, the kindness and unexpected notes, meals or even comments on Facebook, really made my day.

 When our kids were little, we always participated in a program at our church called Operation Christmas Child by Samaritan’s Purse.
 The kids and I would shop and then excitedly fill a few shoe boxes with hygiene items, toys, school supplies and a clean shirt to send to children in need.

 This project has delivered 157 million shoeboxes to boy and girls around the world and put smiles on children in tough times.

-Which brings me back to our newly devastated widows and widowers.
+Which makes me think about our newly devastated widows and widowers.

-The holidays are the absolute worst, especially that first holiday.
+Holidays are the absolute worst, especially that first holiday.
 But anniversaries, birthdays and the date our loved ones passed are hard too.

 No matter how it may look to you on the outside, your friend who just lost a loved one is thinking about that person ALL THE TIME.

 The tears and depression are bound to visit.
-The memories and the unfairness of it all sneak into our consciousness and sadness can be overwhelming.
+Tough memories, guilt and the unfairness of it all sneak into our consciousness and sadness can be overwhelming.